linaspurinis/trakt.plex.scripts/README.md

 trakt.top.watched.list.py - Creates Trakt list from Trakts Top Watched Movies of The Week with additional filer by votes, rating and year (in config.py)

+radarr.delete.trakt.rating.py - Would delete movies from Radarr when you rate them low on trakt

 ### How to run it:

 1. Open config.py.example and follow the instructions there